-Haramaya University in collaboration with World Resource Institute (WRI) and Institute for International Sustainable Development (IISD) received a grant from Canadian government under IISD for a project title “Scaling Urban NbS for Climate Adaptation in Sub-Saharan Africa (SUNCASA) Initiative, Dire Dawa Dechatu Project”.
+Haramaya University in collaboration with world resource institute (WRI) and Institute for International Sustainable Development (IISD) received grant totaling 10.1 million Canadian dollar from Canadian government under IISD for project title “Scaling Urban NbS for Climate Adaptation in Sub-Saharan Africa (SUNCASA) Initiative, Dire Dawa Dechatu Project”.

-SUNCASA project is a unique project for Dire Dawa administration that focuses on green infrastructure mainly for flood protection, and focuses on gender and disabilities.
-The project is one of three projects funded by the Canadian government in three countries (Ethiopia-Dire Dawa, Rwanda-Kigali, and South Africa) with a total budget of 30.1 million CAD out of which 10.1 million CAD is for the Ethiopia SUNCASA project.
+SUNCASA project, is a unique project for Dire Dawa administration that focuses on green infrastructure mainly for flood protection and focusing on gender and disabilities.
+The project is one of three projects funded by Canadian government in three countries (Ethiopia-Dire Dawa, Rwanda- Kigali, and South Africa) with a total budget of 30.1 million CAD out of which 10.1 million CAD is for Dire Dawa SUNCASA project.

-The agreement has been signed between the IISD and WRI, and a kickoff meeting at Dire Dawa in the presence of the City mayor.
-The project implementation plan preparation by Haramaya University, WRI, HCS, Environmental Authority, and Agriculture Bureau will be done in the coming two months, which sets the deliverables among each partner.
+The agreement has been signed between the IISD and WRI, and kickoff meeting at Dire Dawa in the presence of City mayor.
+The project implementation plan preparation by Haramaya University, WRI, HCS, Environmental Authority and Agriculture Bureau will be done in the coming two months, which sets the deliverables among each partner.

-Haramaya University is proud of its faculty members and honored to take the leading role in the mobilization of funds for this project (research-based intervention).
+Haramaya University is proud of his faculty members and honored to take the leading role in mobilization of fund for this project (research-based intervention).
 The university will use its reach experience in implementing the project.

 Details of the project

-The project focuses on 10 major activities that include.
+Project is focuses on 10 major activities that include

-Afforestation, Agroforestry, Buffer zone establishment, Urban tree planting, Urban greening, DSS dashboard, Capacity building, Developing and implementing a stakeholder engagement plan, designing and implementing awareness building campaigns and completing stakeholder agreements, Research and preparing best practice guides, training modules & finalize schedule for implementation of capacity building and skill development modules, Support time for work with IISD and WRI to develop economic analysis; create communication and media products; designing and implementing resilience, gender equity, and biodiversity monitoring protocols.
+Afforestation, Agroforestry, Buffer zone establishment, Urban tree planting, Urban greening, DSS dashboard, Capacity building, Develop and implement a stakeholder engagement plan, design and implement awareness building campaigns and complete stakeholder agreements, Research and prepare best practice guides, training modules & finalize schedule for implementation of capacity building and skill development modules, Support time for work with IISD and WRI to develop economic analysis; create communication and media products; designing and implementing resilience, gender equity, and biodiversity monitoring protocols.

 Funding organization

 The Canadian government funded it under IISD.
-The total project budget for three cities in Africa (Dire Dawa, Kigali, and Johannesburg) is 30.1 million CAD, out of which 10.1 Million CAD is for the Ethiopia SUNCASA project.
+The total project budget for three cities in Africa (Dire Dawa, Kigali and Johannesburg) is 30.1 million CAD, out of which 10.1 Million CAD is for Dire Dawa SUNCASA project.

 Project outcome

-The general outcome is “Enhance climate adaptation, gender equality, and biodiversity protection in urban communities,”
+The general outcome “Enhanced climate adaptation, gender equality, and biodiversity protection in urban communities,”

 • Increased capacity of local partners to value and assess effective gender-responsive NbS options for watershed conservation and restoration in urban communities